POST UPDATED: DECEMBER 26, 2021

-In the newly released beta of Google Search Console, your site might have one or more results for this Error: Status > Index coverage > Submitted URL marked ‘noindex’
+In the current version of Google Search Console, your site might have one or more results for this Error: Status > Index coverage > Submitted URL marked ‘noindex’

-This isn’t necessarily an error, although if a site is not being indexed properly, this is a great place to start.
+This isn’t necessarily an error, although if a site is not being indexed properly, Search Console is a great place to start.

 A page that is set to ‘noindex’ (vs. the default ‘index’) requests to Google that the page not be indexed nor displayed in search engine results.
-Google may still crawl this page and follow the outbound links, and it may also display an abbreviated listing in the SERPS.
+Google may still crawl this page and follow the outbound links, and it may also display an abbreviated listing in the SERPS (search engine results pages).

 Here’s an example – our Client Portal is ‘noindex’ because it’s just for clients.
 There is no content that we want found in search results.
 You can see below that Google knows the site exists, and the home page is in Google’s index.
 Other than that, Google tells us that “no information is available for this page” which is fine by us.

-In WordPress, sections of the site (be they a custom post type or part of the taxonomy) may be marked ‘noindex’ for various reasons, particularly if there is no additional information beyond a collection of links.
+Sections of a website (be they a custom post type in WordPress or part of the taxonomy) may be marked ‘noindex’ for various reasons, particularly if there is no additional information beyond a collection of links.
 Imagine a user landing on such a page and trying to make sense of it.
-If there is no additional value or context added, the user is less likely to engage, which is a lost opportunity and seen negatively by Google (via time on site, bounce rate, etc).
+If there is no additional value or context added, the user is less likely to engage, which is a lost opportunity and seen negatively by Google (via user intent, time on site, bounce rate, etc).

 Check everything at site launch: An Asterisk Is Costing the U.S. Open Thousands of Visitors